graphql/graphql-spec/spec/Section 5 -- Validation.md

   ...commandFragment(command: $commandTwo)
 }

-fragment safeFragmentArguments on Dog {
+query {
+  pet {
     ...potentiallyConflictingArguments(commandOne: SIT, commandTwo: DOWN) }
+}
 ```

-If two fragment spreads with the same name supply different argument values,
+If two fragment spreads with the same name, and hence the same selection,
-their fields will not be able to merge.
-In this case, validation fails because
+supply different argument values, their fields will not be able to merge.
-the fragment spread `...commandFragment(command: SIT)` and
+In this case, validation fails because the fragment spread `...commandFragment(command: SIT)`
-`...commandFragment(command: DOWN)` are part of the visited selections that will
+and `...commandFragment(command: DOWN)` are part of the visited selections that will
 be merged.

 If both of these spreads would have `$commandOne` or `$commandTwo` as the